Want to start a juicy debate?

 It doesn’t matter whether we’ve just completed a grueling marathon, crushed a sales pitch, or purchased a piece of software – we want some acknowledgment.

-These desires present a difficult situation for businesses, who in order to provide a memorable and personalised service to their clients and prospects must battle to quickly recall information like:
+Yet, these desires present a difficult situation for businesses, who in order to provide a memorable and personalized service to their clients and prospects must battle to quickly recall information like:

 – Personal details